Templates (KDL)

 |---|---|

-InitialAttributes | Whole-collection field (with index=N for elements). |
+InitialAttributes | A whole-collection field (with index=N for elements). |

-Descent: editing inside a collection element
+Descent: editing inside an object or element

-When you need to edit fields inside an element of a collection, wrap the inner edits in a set "<field>" index=N { ... } block.
-The outer set carries no value of its own and just navigates, while inner directives operate on the element's own fields.
+When you need to edit fields inside a nested object or a collection element, wrap the inner edits in a descent block.
+The outer set carries no value of its own and just navigates, while inner directives operate in place on the target's own fields, and every other field is left untouched.

 patch "EntityTemplate" "player_squad.darby" {

-set "Properties" index=0 {
+set "AIRole" {

 }